vugu/vugu/README.md

 was to make it very fast and easy to get started, but without imposing unnecessary limitations on how a project is structured.
 Go build tooling (and now the module system) is awesome.
 The idea is to leverage that to the furthest extent possible, rather than reprogramming the wheel.

+So you won't find a vugu command line tool that runs a development server, instead you'll find in the docs an appropriate snippet of code you can paste in a file and `go run` yourself.
+For the code generation while there is an http.Handler that can do this upon page refresh, you also can (and should!) run `vugugen` via `go generate`.
+There are many small decisions in Vugu which follow this philosophy: wherever reasonably possible, just use the existing mechanism that already exists.
+And keep doing that until there's proof that something else is really needed.
+So far it's been working well.
+And it allows Vugu to focus on the specific things it brings to the table.